A supergroup series for knot complements: Background

 \section{Background}

-We review the $q$ power series invariant of closed oriented 3-manifolds associated with a Lie superalgebra $sl(2|1)$ introduced in \cite{FP}.
+We review the $q$ power series invariant of closed oriented 3-manifolds associated with the Lie superalgebra $sl(2|1)$ introduced in \cite{FP}.
+The physical aspects of the invariant are summarized in Appendix C.

-A non semi-simple quantum invariant of closed oriented 3-manifolds $Y$ associated with $U^{(H)}_q (sl(2|1))$ at a root of unity of odd order was constructed in \cite{H}.
-Core ingredients of the construction are a non semi-simple ribbon category of simple finite dimensional representations of $U^{(H)}_q (sl(2|1))$ and the modified quantum dimension.
-The data for the quantum invariant of $Y$ are the root of unity of odd order $q = e^{i4\pi /l }$, odd $l\geq 3$ and a 1-cocycle,
+A non-semisimple quantum invariant for a closed oriented 3-manifold $Y$ associated with $U^{(H)}_q (sl(2|1))$ at a root of unity of odd order was constructed in \cite{H}.
+The core ingredients of the construction are a non semi-simple ribbon category of simple finite dimensional representations of $U^{(H)}_q (sl(2|1))$ and the modified quantum dimension.
+The data for the quantum invariant of $Y$ consist of a root of unity of odd order $q = e^{i4\pi /l }$ ($l\geq 3$ and odd) and the degree of the Kirby color arising from a 1-cocycle,